Optimal error estimate of an isoparametric upwind discontinuous Galerkin method for radiation transport equation on curved domains: Introduction

+As for the numerical aspects, Woods and Palmer conducted the first systematic investigation of high-order DG methods for radiation transport on meshes with curved surfaces in R-Z geometry, demonstrating that curved meshes do not degrade the expected $k+1$ convergence rates \cite{Woods2019}.
+Building upon this, Panzer et al. conducted numerical experiments for radiation transport equation on curved domains with reentrant faces \cite{PAZNER2021}.
+In 2024, Olivier and Haut developed high-order finite element second moment methods on curved meshes, further advancing the numerical capability for complex geometries in transport problems \cite{Olivier2024}.
+However, these existing work have been largely confined to numerical studies, the rigorous theories analyses and optimal error estimates, particularly with curved inflow boundaries, remain less unexplored.
+The present work aims to fill this gap by constructing an isoparametric upwind DG scheme on curved meshes with rigorous error analysis.

-In this work, we develop a numerical method aimed at recovering and preserving the optimal convergence order for the RTE discretized on curved domains, utilizing the isoparametric mapping approach.
-This method is based on the construction of a isoparametric mapping $F_h$ \cite{LENOIR1986} from a straight reference domain to an computational domain, which conforms to the original domain closely.
-A crucial aspect of this approach is the control of the geometric approximation error to prevent it from dominating the total discretization error.
-To facilitate the error analysis, an auxiliary mapping from the original domain to the computational domain is introduced in \cite{LENOIR1986,ARNOLD2020}.
-The error analysis centers on the deviation, measured in DG norm \cite{PAZNER2021}, of the numerical solution on computational domain from a suitably extended weak solution of the original problem \cite{CIARLET1972,BRAMBLE1994}.
-The theoretical framework is rigorously established by decomposing the total error into two parts.
-The first part is the approximation error of isoparametric finite element space, where we defined an isoparametric auxiliary operator based on the local projection operator of the finite element space.
-The second part is the consistency error of the upwind DG method for RTE on curved domain, which requires analysing the difference between the auxiliary mapping image of inflow boundary of the original domain and the inflow part of the computational domain.
+In this work, we construct an isoparametric mapping $F_h$ \cite{LENOIR1986} from a straight reference domain $\widehat{D}$ to a computational domain $D_h$ that closely conforms to the original curved domain.
+A key aspect is to control the geometric approximation error so that it does not dominate the total discretization error.
+Following \cite{LENOIR1986, ARNOLD2020, LI2025}, we introduce an auxiliary mapping $\Phi_h: D \to D_h$ to facilitate the error analysis.
+The analysis then uses the modified DG norm \cite{HOUSTON2000,PAZNER2021} to quantify how much the numerical solution $I_h$ on $D_h$ deviates from a suitably extended solution $\tilde{I}$ of the original problem \cite{CIARLET1978,BRAMBLE1994}.

+We rigorously establish the theoretical framework by decomposing the total error into two parts.
+The first part is the approximation error of the isoparametric finite element space, for which we define an isoparametric auxiliary operator based on a local projection.
+The second part is the consistency error of the upwind DG method on curved domains.
+This consistency error arises from the mismatch between the image of the original inflow boundary $\Phi_h(\Gamma^-)$ under the auxiliary mapping, and the inflow boundary $\Gamma_h^-$ of the computational domain.

-The error estimation addresses two essential challenges which originate from the curved domain geometry and the hyperbolic nature of the RTE, respectively.
+The error estimation addresses the following essential challenges from the curved domain geometry and the hyperbolic nature of the RTE, respectively.